Klipper3d/klipper/docs/CANBUS.md

 all.
 Other devices have a mechanism to select the resistor (typically by connecting a "pin jumper").
-Be sure to check the schematics of all devices on the CAN bus to verify that there are two and only two 120 Ohm resistors on the bus.
+Be sure to check the schematics of all devices on the CAN bus to verify that there are two and only two 120 Ohm resistors on the bus (longest distance).

-To test that the resistors are correct, one can remove power to the printer and use a multi-meter to check the resistance between the CANH and CANL wires - it should report ~60 ohms on a correctly wired CAN bus.
+To test that the resistors are correct, one can remove power to the printer and use a multi-meter to check the resistance between the CAN_H and CAN_L wires - it should report ~60 ohms on a correctly wired CAN bus.

 ## Finding the canbus_uuid for new micro-controllers